‘Jersey Shore’ Star Mike Sorrentino Shares Prison Story In New YouTube Series

 Jersey Shore star Mike Sorrentino promises to share some surprising details about his prison experience in a new YouTube series.
-The reality star posted to his Instagram account a trailer for the show where he will speak openly and honestly about his journey.
+In an Instagram post, the reality star uploaded a trailer for the show where he will speak openly and honestly about his journey.

-Mike was incarcerated at Otisville Correctional Facility in Orange County, New York from January through September 2019.
-The Jersey Shore star was formally sentenced in October 2018 after pleading guilty earlier that same year to one count of tax evasion.
+Mike was incarcerated at Otisville Correctional Facility in Orange County, New York, from January through September 2019.
+The Jersey Shore star was formally sentenced in October 2018 after pleading guilty to one count of tax evasion.

 The clip, which is just under one minute long, shows Mike sharing his account of life in prison.
 This includes some surprising details regarding his personal talks with fellow inmate and former personal lawyer to Donald Trump, Michael Cohen.

-Mike briefly discusses his talks with Michael Cohen where he shares that although the former “fixer” of the president of the United States is not a fan of Donald Trump, he believes he will be re-elected to a second term in office.
+Mike briefly discusses his talks with Michael Cohen where he shares that although the former “fixer” of the president of the United States is not a fan of Donald Trump, he believes he will be reelected to a second term in office.

 The beginning of the video shows a barbed wire fence surrounding the facility.
 It is followed by several title cards, which briefly explain what the show will be about.